Global Sustainability and Justice Studies (GSJ)

 Examines international armed conflict as an historical and cultural phenomenon.
 An emphasis is placed on causes of international armed conflict.
 Conventional (and unconventional) approaches to international conflict resolution are covered.
 Discussion of contemporary issues is included.

-Studies the body as an expressive instrument, a site of social conditioning, and a means of shaping and conveying identity.
-The course is organized thematically, with a specific dance culture to illustrate a set of issues ranging from sexuality, desire, and exoticism to empowerment and assertion of identity through dance.
-Through readings and analysis of performance, our study of dance as a cultural phenomenon leads us to investigations of history, politics, social dynamics and the shifting categories of race, class and gender, belief and cultural identity.
+A study of the body as an expressive instrument, a site of social conditioning, and a means of shaping and conveying identity.
+It uses specific dance cultures to illustrate a set of dynamics ranging from desire and exoticism to empowerment and assertion of cultural or national identity.
+Our study of dance as a cultural phenomenon leads us to investigate history, politics, social dynamics, and the shifting categories of race, class, gender, sexuality, spirituality, and culture.

 GSJ 2231 - Cultural Anthropology (Conceptions : VCSS - Social Science) - 4 cr.